How to Develop a Health-Contingent Wellness Program for 2023

 This group saw an ROI of $3.60 for every dollar invested and saved over 5 million dollars.

 Despite the focus on everyone, regardless of risk levels, you can also see that their high risk group substantially decreased their risk factors as well.

 The reach of this program was extraordinary and their program was incredibly effective.
 Here is the white paper that describes this evaluation.

-What Are Five Key Steps To Developing An Effective Health-Contingent Wellness Program?
+Five Key Steps to Developing an Effective Health-Contingent Wellness Program

 - Create a communication plan.
 The leadership team needs to be unified.
 Employees need to hear a strong “we want to help you” message with a promise of more information and an introduction of the coordinator.
 This empowers the coordinator.
 The committee can decide what requirements to include.
 WellSteps has developed a system that allows the committee and coordinator maximum flexibility to choose a disease or risk factors to manage.
 Finally, the plan involves communicating the benefits-based incentive, and including the chance to win smaller rewards throughout the program year while employees work towards a larger reward.

 - Align with disease management.
 A benefits-based program is not enough if employees don’t have the tools and skills to help them adopt and maintain healthy behaviors.
 A disease management program and a health-contingent program are very similar in terms of preventing and reversing health conditions.
 WellSteps has aligned our version of a health-contingent program with a disease management program by doing the following: A) identifying employees with diagnosed chronic disease, B) having an appropriate health screening at the workplace, and C) identifying those at risk and combining them for programming with those who have diagnosed disease.